(Updated December 2020)

 Thank you above all to Aimee Harrison for hosting the very first readings and workshops in your apartment!

 Thank you to Anton Pasquill at the Hudson River Coffee House (r.i.p.), Hassan Elminyawi at Urban Aftermath, and Jay Bowers at the Excelsior Pub for sheltering and supporting our series.
 Thank you also to Adam Tedesco, The Local 217, and Stacks Espresso in Albany, PostContemporary in Troy, Arts Letters Numbers in rural Rensselaer County, and Fahrenheit 451 House and Thomas Cole National Historic Site in Catskill for hosting nomadic readings.

 Thank you to Galen Joseph-Hunter and Wave Farm and to Paul Smart and WCAA-FM for supporting broadcasts.

 Thank you to local poets Rone Shavers, Adam Tedesco, Matthew Klane, Cat Tyc and Dan Nester for your support in planning individual readings.
 Thank you to Philip Good for making Midwinter Day a tradition, to Rone Shavers and the English Department at St. Rose for Zooming the 2021 Midwinter Day, and to Sarah Steadman for help with the 2021 Midwinter Day roster.

 Thank you to Ellen White Rook for helping to put our disparate contact lists into a coherent history and email list.
 Thank you to Danica Smith for the first index of our audio archives.

 Thank you to Professor McKenna and the English and Journalism Internship Program at University at Albany.
-And thank you especially to our English interns: Rosier Cade (Spring 2020) and Julie Prisco (Summer 2020), and Leticia Lekos (Spring 2021).
+And thank you especially to our English interns: Rosier Cade (Spring 2020), Julie Prisco (Summer 2020), and Leticia Lekos (Spring 2021).